-The first-degree prime ideals with norm equal to $17$ correspond to the roots modulo $17$ of $f$ and $g$.
-One can verify that there are no first-degree prime ideals with norm $17$ in $\ZZ[\a]$, while $(8,17)$ is a first-degree prime ideal in $\ZZ[\b]$.
+The first-degree prime ideals of $\ZZ[\a]$ and $\ZZ[\b]$ with norm $17$ correspond to the roots modulo $17$ of $f$ and $g$.
+One can directly verify that there are none of them in $\ZZ[\a]$, while $(8,17)$ is a first-degree prime ideal in $\ZZ[\b]$.
 However, $(13,17) \subseteq \ZZ[\a+\b]$ is a first-degree prime ideal of norm $17$, which cannot be a combination of first-degree prime ideals in the underlying extensions.
-This shows that the hypothesis of normality on both extensions is necessary in Proposition \ref{prop:soprasotto}. \end{exmp}
+This shows that the hypothesis of normality on both extensions is necessary for Proposition \ref{prop:soprasotto}. \end{exmp}

-\begin{exmp} Let $f$ be the same polynomial of Example \ref{ex:only1normal} and consider $g(x)=x^4+1$.
-These polynomials are both irreducible over $\QQ$ and generate normal extensions $\QQ[a]$ and $\QQ[\b]$.
-The compositum $\QQ(\a,\b)$ is defined by the polynomial
+\begin{exmp} Let $f$ be as in Example \ref{ex:only1normal} and consider $g=x^4+1$.
+These polynomials are both irreducible over $\QQ$ and generate normal extensions $\QQ(a)$ and $\QQ(\b)$.
+The compositum $\QQ(\a+\b)$ is defined by the polynomial

-Neither $\ZZ[\a]$ nor $\ZZ[\b]$ have first-degree prime ideals with norm $5$, although there is a first-degree prime ideal in $\ZZ[\alpha+\beta]$ of norm $5$, that is $(0,5)$, which again does not arise from any combination of first-degree prime ideals in the underlying extensions.
-Therefore we also need to assume that the degrees of the extensions are coprime in Proposition \ref{prop:soprasotto}. \end{exmp}
+Neither $\ZZ[\a]$ nor $\ZZ[\b]$ have first-degree prime ideals with norm $5$, although there is a first-degree prime ideal in $\ZZ[\alpha+\beta]$ of norm $5$, that is $(0,5)$, which again cannot arise from any combination of first-degree prime ideals in the underlying extensions.
+Therefore we also need coprime degrees in Proposition \ref{prop:soprasotto}. \end{exmp}